ooutama/CUG/README.md

 # CUG

 > A simple graphique interface to manage, colorate and save your graphs.
-Moreover, it comes with a SUDOKU game which it built using graphs.
+Moreover, it comes with a SUDOKU game which is built using graphs.

 ## Screenshoot
 ![CUG Screenshoot](https://i.imgur.com/s5nfhFs.png)